How to Structure Your Shiny App Like a Pro

 Most apps we get have a single style.css file with thousands of lines.
 Not great.

-• Components: One file per component (table, selectInput, etc.)
+• Components: one file per reusable component (a table, a selectInput, a value box, etc.).

 // Base